dillionhuston/fast-api-example/README.md

 ## Build a Deployable Artifact

+### Docker Container

+[TODO]

+### Python Wheel or Package

-To build the API into a Python wheel which can deployed to a server/cloud hosting envrinment, from the terminal simply run:
+To build the API into a Python wheel which can be pushed to a package repository or deployed directly to a server, from the terminal simply run:

 ```bash
 poetry build
 ```

 This will create a `dist` folder in the root containing a `.whl` file, and a `.tar.gz` file.
-These files can either be deployed directly to a remote environment or published to package repository using the `poetry publish` command (though ideally the app would be containerised and deployed in this manner).
+These files can either be deployed directly to a remote environment or published to package repository using the `poetry publish` command.

-## Run the API on a Server
+## Run the API

+### Docker Container

+[TODO]

+### Python Wheel or Package

 Assuming the package has either been deployed to the server or pushed to a package respository, and that an appropriate Python version is installed, create a virtual environment and install the wheel/package: